 At The Juilliard School, Kim sang the role of Fileno in La fedeltà premiata and covered the role of Mercurio in La Calisto.
 He was also seen in the Scenes Program as Fritz from L’amico Fritz, Lurcanio from Ariodante, and in the Liederabend series singing the songs of Beethoven, Schubert, and Wolf.
 Kim was on tour with Juilliard 415 and Royal Academy of Music performing the music of Bach in New York, Boston, London, and Leipzig, and as a Gluck fellow, he presented a number of recitals at community centers and healthcare facilities throughout New York City.

-Kim received his Bachelor of Music degree from The Juilliard School under the tutelage of Sanford Sylvan, his Master of Music degree from New England Conservatory under the tutelage of Bradley Williams, and his Master of Musical Arts degree from Yale University under the tutelage of Gerald Martin Moore.
+Kim received his Bachelor of Music degree from The Juilliard School, his Master of Music degree from New England Conservatory, and his Master of Musical Arts degree from Yale University, where he was awarded the prestigious Phyllis Curtin Career Entry prize.
 Kim is an alumnus of Houston Grand Opera's Young Artists' Vocal Academy (YAVA), and has been a young artist with The Glimmerglass FestivalWolf Trap Opera and Santa Fe Opera.